5 Benefits of Earned Value Management (EVM)

 There is no silver bullet that ensures all projects come in under budget but spending less than 1% of a program’s budget on an effective cost & schedule control system that includes EVM is a great start.
 EVM gives the program managers the information they need to make timely, targeted, and effective decisions that produce measurable results for very little additional cost.

 Are you considering implementing Earned Value Management but are unsure of where to start?
-We can help.
-Contact us for a free consultation - Give Us a Call or Send Us an Email.
+We can help. to learn more about the potential earned value management benefits for your company.

 Michael is President of Pinnacle Management Systems.
 Since joining the company in 2000, he has performed in a variety of consulting and management roles affecting transformative change within federal agencies and suppliers, IT organizations, Engineering & Construction, Aerospace, Finance, and other industries that desire to improve project and program performance.
 Michael is a Microsoft Certified Professional and certified Primavera trainer and consultant.
 He is also an AACE certified Earned Value Professional (EVP), and an APMG certified trainer for IPPM.
 He currently serves as the Dean of Scheduling for the College of Performance Management (CPM) and is an active participant with the NDIA Integrated Program Management Division (IPMD) and the Civilian Agency Industry Working Group (CAIWG).
 As part of his contribution to the industry, he helped author the NDIA EVMS Scalability Guide.